 You may not realize it, but the buildings that we live and work in have the capacity to make people sick.
 A few agencies, such as the World Health Organization and the U.S. Environmental Protection Agency, have attempted to educate the public about the dangers of poor indoor air quality.
 But sick building syndrome and related illnesses receive far less attention than smoking, auto exhaust and other more well-known forms of air pollution.

 The term “sick building syndrome” (SBS) can be described as a situation in which building occupants experience health and comfort effects that appear to be linked to time spent in a building, but no specific illness or cause can be identified.
 The complaints may be localized in a particular room or zone, or may be widespread throughout the building.
 In contrast, the term “building-related illness” (BRI) can be described as a situation when symptoms of diagnosable illness are identified and can be attributed directly to airborne building contaminants.
+Contact our toxic mold workers’ compensation attorney for more information.

 If you or a family member has been injured because of someone else’s negligent behavior, you may be entitled to a monetary award.
 Call Law Office of Paul B. Genet, P.A. at 727-538-8865 or contact us online for an experienced toxic mold exposure attorney in Clearwater.